 How is Art Therapy different from Art Class?

-Put simply: an art class is focused on teaching a technique, whereas art therapy is about focusing on your inner experience to gain self awareness and insight.
-This is a really helpful image that lays them out quite well:
+Art therapy is still therapy.
+The artwork you produce during a session is not meant to be a masterpiece, it’s meant to communicate beyond what your words and cognition can.
+So while an art class is focused on teaching a technique, art therapy is more about focusing on your inner experience to gain self awareness and insight.

 What Can I Expect in an Art Therapy session?

 As with any form of therapy, the first session involves filling in an intake form and discussing the presenting issues that brought you to therapy.

 It’s important to note that I will not be diagnosing or “fixing” you.
 I am simply there to help facilitate the process of your own growing self-awareness and healing.
 I’ll be your co-pilot, so to speak, but ultimately, you are the guide.